 Since 2017 HMRC have changed the way that mortgage interest is calculated as an allowable expense against your rental income.
 There is a lot of mis-information out there, and some landlords believe that you can no longer claim any interest, which is not true.
 The ability to claim mortgage interest has been restricted and is being phased in over 4 years and will be fully in force from April 2020 onwards.

-These changes have mainly affected those who are 40% or 45% taxpayers - those who have income over £50,000 in the current 2019/20 tax year.
-Due to the changes, tax is undoubtedly increasing for landlords, but the outlook is not as bleak as some have feared.
+These changes have mainly affected those who are 40% or 45% taxpayers - those who have income over £50,270 in the current 2021/22 tax year.
+Due to the changes, tax has undoubtedly increased for landlords, but the outlook is not as bleak as some have feared.

-These changes have caused a lot of confusion amongst landlords so please contact us to discuss any concerns that you may have with regards to the changing system and we can ensure that you are fully compliant with your landlord tax responsibilities.
+These changes have caused a lot of confusion amongst landlords so please contact us to discuss any concerns that you may have with regards to the new treatment of mortgage interest; we can ensure that you are fully compliant with your landlord tax responsibilities whilst minimising your tax liability as far as possible.

 MAJOR TAX CHANGES THAT HAVE AFFECTED LANDLORDS IN RECENT YEARS